zabbix/zabbix/templates/app/systemd/README.md

 The template to monitor systemd units.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-`Template APP Systemd by Zabbix Agent 2` — collects metrics by polling zabbix-agent2.
+`Template APP Systemd by Zabbix agent 2` — collects metrics by polling zabbix-agent2.